 If you're wondering how to build out infographics of your own that match this quality, make sure to keep reading this tutorial.
 You'll see how you can create these infographics in a PowerPoint presentation.

-Also, don't miss out on a round-up of some of the best PowerPoint Presentation templates that include infographic slides in the article below.
-You can use any of these to create infographics of your own without the hard work of building them from scratch.
+Also, don't miss out on a round-up of some of the best PowerPoint Presentation templates that include infographic slides in these articles below.
+You can use any of these to create PowerPoint infographics and PPT charts of your own without the hard work of building them from scratch.

 - Microsoft PowerPoint20 Best PowerPoint Presentation Templates—With Great Infographic SlidesSean Hodge